bconf-lang/bconf/SPEC.md

 -   Arrays
 -   Modifiers
 -   Variables
+-   Bare keys
--   Unquoted Strings: A sequence of characters matching the alphanumeric key syntax (eg. `from`, `my-key`) is permitted and parsed as a simple string.
-Dotted keys and array index accessors are not allowed as unquoted string values.
+    - These are parsed as a string.
+Dotted keys and array index accessors are allowed, with the full key being resolved to a string (eg. `foo.bar[0]`)

 To avoid ambiguity, implementations must prioritize matching standard value types first.
-For instance, `true` will always be parsed as a boolean, and `123` as a number.
+For instance, `true` will always be parsed as a boolean, and `123.1` as a number BEFORE being parsed as a bare key.
 Only if a value does not match any other type will it be treated as an unquoted string.

 Important: This syntax is only considered a statement if the value immediately after the key is not a block (`{`).
 A key followed directly by a block is an [implicit key-value](#implicit) pair.